California State Polytechnic University, Pomona: Housing

 With an on-campus housing capacity of 3,519 students, Cal Poly Pomona has the fifth largest housing system in the California State University.
 In 2016, 39% of first-year students and 10% of all students live in college housing.

 There are three residential styles on the Pomona campus.
 The oldest housing facilities consist of six residential halls, known as the Traditional Halls, located on University Drive.
 The four older red-brick halls are named Alamitos, Aliso, Encinitas, and Montecito, each providing accommodation for up to 212 residents.
 The other two housing halls (Cedritos and Palmitas), were the result of a 1968 development and each has room to accommodate up to 185 residents.
 These two halls were described as eligible for the California Historic Register as "a significant example of the work of highly noted Southern California architectural firm, Smith and Williams".

 Newer residential complexes include the University Village and the Suites which offer apartment-style living to non-freshman students.
 The Residence Halls, Traditional Halls, and the Suites are managed by the Division of Student Affairs, whereas the University Village is managed by the Cal Poly Pomona Foundation.
 Phase I of the construction of the Suites, housing 420 students, was completed in 2004 and Phase II, housing 622 students, opened in 2010.

-In an effort to reduce commuting and raise academic performance and retention, starting with the 2010–2011 academic year, freshmen from outside the Tier 1 Local Admissions area (the area roughly bounded by the San Gabriel Mountains and Chino Hills to the north and south and the 15 and 605 freeways to the east and west), will be required to live on campus.
+In an effort to reduce commuting and raise academic performance and retention, starting with the 2010–2011 academic year, freshmen who did not graduate from a high school in the Tier 1 Local Admissions area (the area roughly bounded by the San Gabriel Mountains and Chino Hills to the north and south and the 15 and 605 freeways to the east and west), are required to live on campus.

 Currently, there have been ongoing efforts to grow the residential community on campus.
 In 2017, construction began on two new residential halls (Sicomoro and Secoya) along with a new dining hall (Centerpointe Dining Commons), which are intended to replace the aging and seismically unfit residential community along University Drive.
 The new Residence Halls opened to select first-year residents in January 2020.
 The Residence Halls can house 980 residents and are only open to first-year students.